dailystory/docs/articles/changelog/2020/june.md

 * code review and update paths for lead api
 * reply address wouldn't save if no senders
 * ranged filters are inclusive
+* bug with opt out error message other than email

 ## June 22, 2020
 * style updates to designer